 - Thinking about studying in higher education

-- Including disability-related information on your UCAS form.
+- Including disability-related information on your UCAS form or postgraduate application form

 - Can support be arranged before I arrive?

 - Documentary evidence of disability, including evidence of Specific Learning Difference(s) SpLD.

 UCAS have put together a useful resource for prospective students to answer any questions they may have on support available at universities.
 See here.

 Into Higher Education 2017

 Into Higher Education is a guide for disabled students thinking about studying in higher education.
 It deals with common questions such as whether the college or university will be accessible, how to choose a course and what support will be available.